frankfle/iOSExample/README.md

 ## Swift UI Data Binding

-`@State` binding should be used for internal view implementations, and @ObservableObject and @EnvironmentObject should be used for app state objects (such as ViewModels).
+`@State` binding should be used for internal view implementations, and `@ObservableObject` and `@EnvironmentObject` should be used for app state objects (such as ViewModels).

 ## Unit Tests

-The ViewModel and the Datastore are both fully unit tested, but the SwiftUI views are not unit tested.
-Unit tests on view code are of lower value and more difficult, even with the view being written in SwiftUI than other code.
-Unfortunately, Views that are not unit tests still show up in the coverage report as uncovered.
+The ViewModel and the Datastore are both fully unit tested.
+UI components, even SwiftUI components, are hard to unit test.
+Pushing as much flow out from the UI Component into the ViewModel is the easiest way to maximize the test coverage of presentation code.

-SwiftUI code could be unit tested using [this library](https://github.com/nalexn/ViewInspector), if desired.
+SwiftUI code can be unit tested in conjunction with the [ViewInspector](https://github.com/nalexn/ViewInspector) library.

 ## SwiftUI Links
 ### WWDC Videos